ibnatz/Vent/README.md

-Vent is a clean and simple Android app for writing and editing personal notes, built using Java in Android Studio.
+## Vent is a clean and simple Android app for writing and editing personal notes, built using Java in Android Studio

-Features:
+It has the following features:

 > Create, edit, and save notes full of your venting paragraphs as much as you wish